Saba comorensis

 Saba comorensis is a species of flowering plant in the Apocynaceae family.
 It is commonly called bungo fruit (pl. mabungo), mbungo, or rubber vine and is widespread across most of tropical Africa as well as in Madagascar and Comoros.
-It grows in Tanzania and Somalia, for example on the islands of Pemba and Zanzibar in the Indian Ocean.
-The species belongs to the genus Saba from the family Apocynaceae.
-The fruit looks similar to an orange with a hard orange peel but when opened it contains a dozen or so pips, which have the same texture as a mango seed with the fibres and juices all locked in these fibres.
+The fruit looks similar to an orange with a hard orange peel but when opened it contains a dozen or so pips, which have the same texture as a mango seed.